 Still something to be mindful of.

-Yeah, just to make sure that security… I mean okay, it’s all good having a good exchange rate, but security’s obviously the most important thing as well.
+It’s all good having a good exchange rate, but security’s obviously the most important thing as well.

 Very quickly, top three mistakes people always make that you’ve come across when dealing in foreign exchange?